eclipse-sumo/sumo/docs/web/docs/Libsumo.md

 ### Example Code (test.cpp)

+The example assumes you have the named sumocfg file in your current working directory and the SUMO `bin` directory included in the `PATH` environmental variable.
+Otherwise you need to provide the full file path.

 ```cpp
 #include <iostream>
 #define HAVE_LIBSUMOGUI  // if you are on Windows or have libsumo compiled yourself without GUI you should remove this line